feecat/OpenSML/README.md

 I had create a 6th velocity ramp base g2 at [https://github.com/feecat/OpenSML/issues/4#issuecomment-1146995447](https://github.com/feecat/OpenSML/issues/4#issuecomment-1146995447) , But it cannot break a move.
 This is unacceptable for most applications.

 [Struckig](https://github.com/stefanbesler/struckig) and [Ruckig](https://github.com/pantor/ruckig) is for multi dof robot calc, Ruckig calculates a trajectory to a target waypoint (with position, velocity, and acceleration) starting from any initial state limited by velocity, acceleration, and jerk constraints.
 It already finish mostily job in CSP moveabsolute.
-Also..it have a little bug, when i use Struckig, sometime it get non-zero acceleration when finished, it wll cause unexception move.
+Also..it have a little bug, when i use Struckig, sometime it get non-zero acceleration when finished, it wll cause exception move.
 I had remove some funcition, reduce program size and make it work with OpenSML.
 For now its still in test, If you found some bug please push your issues.
 Thanks.

 At this trace,
 1. `POU.otg.CurrentPosition` from struckig.